 Once you sign up in the form, you will be become identified and assigned a “customer profile” where your website activity will be recorded and saved.
 All of the data in the customer profile is synced to a marketing automation system where the segmentation takes place.

 The next time you return to this website, the company’s on-site marketing software will remember you and your behavior.
-Instead of showing you the same popup again, you might see a message like “Welcome back”.
+Instead of showing you the same popup again, you might see a message like “Welcome back” or a unique coupon code.

 And if you had bought that bicycle in the store, you might have seen a message asking you to leave a review of your latest purchase.